MaxPolarfox/bootcamp-prep/workshops/05-arrays-i/05-my-unshift/README.md

 ### My Unshift

-Write a function `unShift` that takes an array and a value of any type as arguments.
+Write a function `myUnshift` that takes an array and a value of any type as arguments.

-`unShift` should return a new array, with the given value as the first element in the new array.
+`myUnshift` should return a new array, with the given value as the first element in the new array.

 ```javascript